 Behavior Evaluations & Social Time

-- We are open from 7 am to noon and 2pm to 7 pm Monday through Friday (closed from noon to 2) and 8am to 4pm Saturdays.
+Our office is open from 7 am to 12 pm and 2 pm to 7 pm, Monday through Friday (closed from 12 pm to 2 pm) and 8 am to 4 pm on Saturdays.
 We are open on Sundays from 4 pm to 6 pm for boarding pick-ups only.
 We suggest dropping of your dog(s) as early as possible so they have time to play before bedtime.
-Our Pet Care Attendants are here caring for dogs 365 days per year however Crossroads is currently closed to the public on the following days: Easter, Memorial Day, July 4th, Labor Day, Thanksgiving, Day after Thanksgiving, Christmas Day, New Year’s Day.
+Our Pet Care Attendants are here caring for dogs 365 days per year, however, Crossroads is currently closed to the public on the following days: Easter, Memorial Day, July 4th, Labor Day, Thanksgiving, Day after Thanksgiving, Christmas Day, New Year’s Day.
 We close early on Christmas Eve and New Year’s Eve.

 Check-out times & Late Fees

-- We allow a 5 minute grace period after closing time.
+We allow a five-minute grace period after closing time.
 We reserve the right to charge an additional $10 for pick-ups up to 15 minutes after closing.
-If you are not here by 15 minutes after closing, we assume that your dog is staying the night and will make the necessary arrangements.
+If you are not here within 15 minutes after closing we assume that your dog is staying the night and will make the necessary arrangements.
 You will be charged for boarding for that night.

 Emergencies and Illness